krsoninikhil/store/README.md

    - Use email as username for User model
    - Use slug to filter product listing by retailer and store
    - Use django-filter package for standard filtering on queryset
+   - Allow offers to be run by brands or retailers as well

 ** APIs
    - Path prefix: /api/v1